OXFORD, BATH, THE COTSWOLDS & STONEHENGE

 DAY 3.
 CIRCULAR RIDE TO STRATFORD AND CHIPPING CAMPDEN

 Ride to the renowned gardens of Hidcote and Kiftsgate for inspiration before dropping down the Cotswold’s scarp to Stratford on Avon where you can visit Shakespeare’s birthplace.
-Pootle on to chocolate box Broadway before climbing back up the scarp past Snowshill Manor and fields of lavender to iconic Broadway Tower with its refreshment stop overlooking 12 counties.
+Pootle on to the sweet little chocolate box village of Broadway before climbing back up the scarp past Snowshill Manor and fields of lavender to iconic Broadway Tower with its refreshment stop overlooking 12 counties.
 It’s a short pedal on to Chipping Campden – the gem of the Cotswolds, before returning to Moreton.
 What a great day!

 DAY 4.
 MORETON IN MARSH TO BIBURY